joshu-git/odin-recipes/README.md

 # odin-recipes
 <p>Odin Recipes is a project for demonstrating the skills detailed below iby creating a website for recipes.
-To view the website please click <strong><a href="https://joshu-git.github.io/odin-recipes/index.html" target="_black " rel="noopener noreferrer">Here</a></strong></p>.
-Thank you for reading; I appreciate it.
+To view the website please click <strong><a href="https://joshu-git.github.io/odin-recipes/index.html" target="_black " rel="noopener noreferrer">Here</a></strong>.
+Thank you for reading; I appreciate it.</p>
 <h4>Skill Demonstrated:</h4>
 <ul>
     <li>Using the WSL command line</li>